fmigacz-zz/devsecops-architecture/articles/devsecops-in-github.md

 1. The merged branch triggers GitHub Actions to perform its CI/CD tasks
 1. The CI/CD tasks are performed and the new app version is deployed to a Test or Staging environment

+## Tenets of the Azure Well-Architected Framework
+The [Azure Well-Architected Framework](azure/architecture/framework/) is a set of guiding tenets that can be used to improve the quality of a workload.
+The framework consists of five pillars of architecture excellence: Cost Optimization, Operational Excellence, Performance Efficiency, Reliability, and Security.

+Cost Optimization
+* GitHub Actions is billed by the minute.
+The per-minute consumption rate and per-minute cost are both affected by the choice of operating system used to host Actions jobs.
+Wherever possible, choose Linux to host your Actions.
+See [About billing for GitHub Actions](https://docs.github.com/en/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions)

+Operational Excellence
+* It is best to have automated tests and maintenance running in your environment.
+Especially with the Vulnerability Management capabilities, which can change your code (or its dependencies) on your behalf.
+Automated testing will identify issues with these changes
+* Azure Policy can do more than just deny your deployments or log compliance issues.
+It can modify your resources to become compliant, even if they aren't deployed that way.
+For example, if you try to deploy a storage account in Azure that listens to HTTP, Azure Policy can automatically change the deployment and force the storage account to only listen to HTTPS
+* Azure Resource Manager uses JSON templates to describe the resources involved in a deployment.
+These template documents can also by managed by teams using DevOps tools (like version control, code collaboration, and CI/CD workflows)

+Performance Efficiency
+* For long-running or complex Actions, consider hosting your own "runners"> GitHub runners are the computers that host CI/CD jobs.
+Using your own hosted runners, you can use computers with more processing power or memory.
+See [About self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)

+Reliability
+* GitHub Enterprise Server can run in a highly available failover configuration.
+Self-hosted Actions runners can also be distributed geographically.
+See [About high availability configuration](https://docs.github.com/en/enterprise/2.21/admin/enterprise-management/about-high-availability-configuration)

+Security
+* Using self-hosted Actions runners for public repositories is not advised.
+A malicious user could join your repo and create a pull request that runs untrusted code on computers in your network.
+Using GitHub-hosted runners prevents this risk
+* Scan your code using the CodeQL analysis engine.
+CodeQL can discover potential vulnerabilities and coding errors on a schedule, and/or when events occur (like a commit or a pull request).
+See [About code scanning](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning)
+* Dependabot security updates remove a lot risk from using known exploits in your projects.
+Make sure to configure them, see [Configuring GitHub Dependabot security updates](https://docs.github.com/en/github/managing-security-vulnerabilities/configuring-github-dependabot-security-updates)